platformsh/platformsh-docs/src/development/variables.md

 * **PLATFORM_RELATIONSHIPS**: A base64-encoded JSON object whose keys are the relationship name and the values are arrays of relationship endpoint definitions.
 See the documentation for each [Service](/configuration/services.md) for details on each service type's schema.
 * **PLATFORM_ROUTES**: A base64-encoded JSON object that describes the routes that you defined in the environment.
 It maps the content of the `.platform/routes.yaml` file.

+On a Dedicated instance, the following additional variables are available at runtime only:

+* **PLATFORM_MODE**: Set to `enterprise` in an Dedicated environment, both production and staging.
+Note that an enterprise support plan doesn't always imply a Dedicated production, but Dedicated production always implies an enterprise support plan.
+* **PLATFORM_CLUSTER**: Set to the cluster ID.
+* **PLATFORM_PROJECT**: Set to the document root.
+This is typically the same as your cluster name for the production environment, while staging will have `_stg` or similar appended.

 Since values can change over time, the best thing is to inspect the variable at runtime then use it to configure your application.
 For example:

 ```bash